vilst3r/auto-dev-setup/README.md

 # Requirements
 - Python 3 system binary installed to run the script
-- Run 'pip3 install -r requirements' to fetch all script dependencies
+- Run `pip3 install -r requirements` to fetch all script dependencies
 - Configure 'git-credentials.txt' with username, email & oath token properties delimited by a colon

 # Process